syncfusion/pdf-viewer-sdk-winforms-demos/README.md

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##

 The samples requires Visual Studio 2017 or higher to build, test and deploy.

+### Key Features

+#### WinForms PDF Viewer
+* Supports viewing and printing PDF files in WinForms applications.
+* Completely customizable appearance.
+* Provides easy navigation with hyperlinks and a table of contents, both within and outside PDF files.

 ## <a name="documentation"></a>Documentation ##